GabsEdits/gxbs.dev/src/content/blog/my-raspberry-pi-5.md

 ### Assembly

-It should take long, _right?... right?_
+It shouldn't take long, _right?... right?_

 Well no.